straup/parallel-ogram/INSTALL.md

 	# Invite codes – these are used to limit who can register
 	# to have their photos backed up.
 You'll need to do a
-	# few things to enable this:
+	# few things to get this working:

 	# 1) enable the feature flags below for invite codes and
 	#    god auth (which is explained below)

 	# 2) generate a new secret for encrypting invite cookies
-	#    parallel-ogram/bin/generate_secret.php

 	# 3) set up poorman's 'god auth' – basically this is just
 	#    restricting access to a list of logged in user using